-gPROMS FormulatedProducts's model libraries provide sophisticated mechanistic models to facilitate workflows for design and optimisation of brine mining operations.
+gPROMS FormulatedProducts's model libraries provide sophisticated mechanistic models to facilitate workflows for design and optimization of brine mining operations.

 What we do: